-With summer approaching, it is the perfect time to select some books to read on the beach or on the porch with a tall glass of lemonade.
+With summer approaching, it is the perfect time to select some books from our summer reading recommendations by Wellesley Books to enjoy this season.
 With the volume of homework you manage all year it can be hard to find time to read for pleasure.
 Remember the joy you get from reading a riveting story and not wanting to put it down?
 Our friends at Wellesley Books offer recommendations in a range of genres to ease you into summer!

 A hungry ocean, churning with secrets and sorrow.